ttalbot-cmu/11785-ASR-Project/README.md

 **Overview**

-**accent_identification:** Initial attempt at creating an accent identification network using a custom network with a CNN + Transformer.
+**accent_embeddings1:** Initial attempt at creating an accent identification network using a custom network with a CNN + Transformer.

-**Accent Embeddings:** Secondary attempt at creating an accent idenitifcation network with a pretrained model.
+**accent_embeddings2:** Secondary attempt at creating an accent idenitifcation network with a pretrained model.

 **deepspeech_baseline:** Evaluation of the deepspeech pretrained ASR on the GMU Speech Accent Archive.
 Average WER and WIL results plots included.
 Reference for deepspeech (https://github.com/mozilla/DeepSpeech).